Willie Sutton: Career in crime

 Sutton became a criminal at an early age, though throughout his professional criminal career, he did not kill anyone.
 He was described by Mafioso Donald Frankos as "a little bright-eyed guy, just 5'7" and always talking, chain-smoking ... cigarettes with Bull Durham tobacco."
 Frankos stated also that Sutton "dispensed mounds of legal advice" to any convict willing to listen.
 Inmates considered Sutton a "wise old head" in the prison population.
 When incarcerated at "The Tombs" (Manhattan House of Detention) he did not have to worry about assault because Mafia friends protected him.
-In conversation with Donald Frankos he would sadly reminisce about the 1920s and 1930s when he was most active in robbing banks and would always tell fellow convicts that in his opinion, during the days of Al Capone and Charles Luciano, better known as Lucky Luciano, the criminals were the bloodiest.
+In conversation with Donald Frankos he would sadly reminisce about the 1920s and 1930s when he was most active in robbing banks and would always tell fellow convicts that in his opinion, during the days of Al Capone and Lucky Luciano, the criminals were the bloodiest.
 Gangsters from the time period, and many incarcerated organized crime inmates, enjoyed having Sutton for companionship.
 He was witty and non-violent.
 Frankos declared that Sutton made legendary bank thieves Jesse James and John Dillinger seem like amateurs.

 Sutton was an accomplished bank robber.
 He usually carried a pistol or a Thompson submachine gun.
 "You can't rob a bank on charm and personality," he once observed.
 In an interview in the Reader's Digest published shortly before his death, Sutton was asked if the guns that he used in his robberies were loaded.
 He responded that he never carried a loaded gun because somebody might get hurt.
 He stole from the rich and kept it, though public opinion later made him into a type of gentleman thief, like Robin Hood.
 He allegedly never robbed a bank when a woman screamed or a baby cried.

 Sutton was captured and recommitted in June 1931, charged with assault and robbery.
 He failed to complete his 30-year sentence, however, escaping on December 11, 1932, using a smuggled gun and holding a prison guard hostage.
 With the guard as leverage, Sutton acquired a 45-ft (13.5 meter) ladder to scale the 30-ft (9 meter) wall of the prison grounds.

 On February 15, 1933, Sutton attempted to rob the Corn Exchange Bank and Trust Company in Philadelphia, Pennsylvania.
 He came in disguised as a postman, but an alert passerby foiled the crime.
 Sutton escaped.
 On January 15, 1934, he and two companions broke into the same bank through a skylight.